Anychnn/py-midjourney-proxy/README.md

 An unofficial python implementation of the Discord proxy for MidJourney.

-One command to build your own MidJourney proxy server.
+Just one command to build your own MidJourney proxy server.
 </div>